hasindu2008/f5c/_docs/commands.md

    Scale events to the model, rather than vice-versa.
 * `--samples`:
    Write the raw samples for the event to the tsv output.
+* `--rna`:
+   Specify this if the dataset is direct RNA.
 * `--cuda-mem-frac FLOAT`:
    Same as for call-methylation.